SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 | Postag bigram             |                         |                                          |
 | Postag trigram            |                         |                                          |

 ### 3.1 Baseline Features

-The aim of this report is to implement a variety of features that can capture the information requested to correctly carry out the classification process.

-The features chosen for the baseline system are: token, lemma, POS tags, token bigram/trigrams and POS bigram/trigram):
 - **Token/lemma:** Token is "the word or the punction mark as it appears in the sentence" (Abu-Jbara and Radev, 2012, p.331) while lemma is the root of the token.
 Token and Lemma in terms of a classification task can be beneficial as the text is divided into pieces thus it can make the process of analyzing and training a classifier easier.
 - **PoS tag:** It is used to connect a token in text data to its grammatical definition.
 In a semantic role labelling task it can be useful since some arguments are more likley to correspond to a specific PoS category (e.g. the agent, ARG0, is likely to be a noun).
 - **Token bigram/trigram:** Token bigram and trigram are used to look at the surrondings cues of the token (e.g. previous or next token) (Lapponi et al., 2012).
 This can be helpful in the identification and classification procedure as it can idenfity potential syntactic patterns.
 - **PoS tag of the bigram/trigram:** As the previous feature can be helpful to identify patterns within the dataset the POS tag of the trigram and bigram will give a better understanding of their grammatical definition.

 ### 3.2 Provided Features

 It is worth mentioning that the dataset provided for this specific task had already some features implemented.
 The data contained both syntactic and morphological features (token, lemma, dependency relation).
 Hence, we did not extracted those features by ourselves.
 The features we re-used were:
 - **Dependency relation:** This feature gets the dependency relation between a target token and its head.
 It is useful for argument classification since some relations (such as "nsubj") are likely to correspond to a certain argument (such as "ARG0").

 ### 3.3 Advanced Features

-In combination with the baseline features an advance selection was additionally made.
-This selection was strongly motivated form previous research done on SRL.
-The following list of features were implemented:
+In combination with the baseline features an advanced selection was additionally made.
+This selection was strongly motivated form previous research done on SRL:

 - **Token head of target token:** arguments tend to rely on the syntactic structure, therefore the head of the target token can possibly target a specific argument.
 - **PoS head of the target token:** the corresponding PoS tag is useful when it correlates with the head due to the additional grammatical information that is likely to provide a argument pattern.